sergey-automation/TurboPrefill/stories/ sawmill-and-turboprefill.en.md

 I used strict selection criteria and only accepted "tree trunks containing text data only".

+## Implementations

 In the next implementation:

 https://github.com/sergey-automation/TurboPrefill-VLM-Validation

 I relaxed the selection criteria and, in addition to text data, started accepting "visual" data as well — situations where a user uploads an image (or screenshot) and asks the AI to answer questions about it.

+## Results

 As a result, the responsiveness of AI interactions improved significantly.
-The waiting time between asking a question and receiving the beginning of an answer was reduced by 1.6× for two-GPU pipelines and by up to 2.2× for eight-GPU pipelines.
+The waiting time between asking a question and receiving the beginning of an answer was reduced **by 1.6× for two-GPU pipelines and by up to 2.2× for eight-GPU pipelines**.

 For example, if you upload a screenshot of an error and ask how to fix it, or upload a document and ask for a brief explanation of its contents, TurboPrefill allows the answer to begin several seconds sooner.
 The larger the document, image, or request, the greater the time savings compared to the standard pipeline.

 The speedup is achieved entirely through scheduling.
 The mathematics and logic of the model remain unchanged and do not affect answer quality.

 The mechanism itself is not tied to any particular GPU architecture.
 It has been tested on several GPU generations — from Pascal (GTX 1080, P104-100) to Ampere (RTX 3090) and Blackwell (RTX 5060 Ti).

+## Links

 I proposed, introduced, and described the "Intra-Prompt Pipeline Scheduling for Multi-GPU Prefill" mechanism here: https://github.com/ggml-org/llama.cpp/pull/24219